 Most recessed lights have vents that open into the attic, a direct route for heated or cooled air to escape.
 When you consider that many homes have 30 or 40 of these fixtures, it’s easy to see why researchers at the Pennsylvania Housing Research/Resource Center pinpointed them as a leading cause of household air leaks.

 Lights labeled ICAT, for “insulation contact and air tight,” are already sealed; look for the label next to the bulb.
 If you don’t see it, assume yours leaks.
-An airtight baffle ($8 to $30) is a quick fix.
+An airtight baffle ($8 to $30) is a quick, 10-second fix.
 Remove the bulb, push the baffle up into the housing, then replace the bulb.